mohamedsaif/IntelligentExperiences.OnContainers/guide/04-iot/README.md

 ![iot-edge-gateway](assets/edge-as-gateway.png)

-## IoT Edge Device..
+## IoT Device..
 Workshop Style 🐱‍👓

 In the workshop, I've wanted to have the IoT Hub Client as close as possible to a production development.
 I've decided to put 2 components to work: